Education Research Current Organisation and Cooperation NL

 • the inability to study.

-If this is applicable to you, you can request for exemption of the MOMI requirements on Satisfactory Academic Progress.
-However, we always advise you to consult an academic advisor first to talk about your situation.
+If this is applicable to you, you may request an exemption from the academic progress requirement.
+However, we always advise you to consult an academic advisor first to discuss your situation.

-To apply for an exemption of the MOMI requirements, please follow the next steps:
+To apply for an exemption of the progress requirement, please follow these steps:

 • Send a motivation letter explaining your personal circumstances. (max.
 1 A4)